twitwi/deck.browsercast.js/README.md

 ### Include it

-Have a look at the demo (master branch), the extension is made of three files:
+Have a look at the demo (master branch), the extension is made of four files:
 - "browsercast/popcorn.js",
 - "browsercast/deck.browsercast.js",
 - "browsercast/deck.browsercast.css",
+- "browsercast/player.css",

 ### Use/build a deck.js pack that contains it